Valli Parthasarathy, PhD, DVM, ACVB Resident

 Dr. Valli has a long history of learning about and applying behavioral methods and training to different species, including dogs, cats, horses, parrots and even South American Pacas.
 While working on her PhD, she become proficient in differentiating normal versus abnormal behavior in many species, including dogs, cats, pet birds, and horses.
 After her earning her PhD, she decided that she could help the animals most in need by studying veterinary medicine and combining it with her love for behavior.
 She graduated from the University of GA College of Veterinary Medicine in 2006, and moved to Portland.
 She was in general practice until 2009, at which point she decided to develop Synergy Behavior Solutions with Scott Raymond, CPDT-KA.

 In addition to consulting with pet owners, Dr. Valli presents to other veterinarians at local veterinary hospitals about helping decrease patient fear in the clinic.
 She also presents at local, regional and national veterinary meetings on a wide range of behavior topics.
 Dr. Valli is Fear Free Certified.

 In 2015, Dr. Valli started pursuing additional training to earn specialty status as a board-certified veterinary behavior specialist.
 She is studying under the mentorship of Dr. Kenneth Martin, DVM, DACVB.

 Scott Raymond, MS, CPDT-KA

 Scott has been helping dogs and their families with training classes and private consults for over thirteen years.
 He achieved the status of Certified Professional Dog Trainer (CPDT-KA) in 2004.
 Continuing education is very important to Scott, and he has attended numerous seminars and conferences on dog behavior and training.
 Along with other members of Synergy, Scott is Fear Free Certified.

 He has titled his personal dogs in tracking and competition obedience and is a Canine Good Citizen evaluator.
-He and his dog, Sita (pictured on the left) were a therapy dog team for the Read to the Dogs program through the Multnomah County Public Library.
+He and his dog, Sita (pictured on the left) were a Pet Partners Animal Assisted Therapy Team (Complex) for the Read to the Dogs program through the Multnomah County Public Library.